 Born with pen in hand.

-One of the earliest moments of consciousness I had in my life was when I was 9 years old.
-I had gotten a new green rollerball pen (rollerballs were new technology in the late 70’s).
-I was sitting at the gold gilt rococo inspired Sears desk in my bedroom writing a story on college ruled paper.
+One of my most vivid memories from my childhood was when I was 9 years old.
+I had gotten a new green Rolling Writer rollerball pen (rollerballs were new technology in the late 70’s).
+I was sitting at the gold gilt Rococo inspired Sears desk in my bedroom writing a story on college ruled paper.
 I don’t remember what I wrote – but I was responding to something that inspired me.
 I was lost in the words flowing out of my hand and lost in time.
-I still have flashbacks to that moment in my life – as it was the time when I realized that I have a creative urge that I can’t ignore.
+I still have flashbacks to that moment in my life – as it was when I first understood that I have a creative urge that I can’t ignore.

 I am blessed to say that I have been in the flow my entire life.
 As a first generation American, born to Filipino parents who immigrated to and met in the United States, I have been set up for a life of creativity whether intentional or not.
-My parents’ priority for my older brother and I was for us to get a good education.
-We were raised in what still remains one of the top public school systems.
+My parents’ priority for my older brother and I was for us to get a good education and raised us in a top public school system.

-I didn’t know that art school was an option or a career in art was a direction after high school.
-I was lucky to have a great art teacher in high school who told me to put together my portfolio for art school.
-She was instrumental in bringing in admissions officers from art schools around the country to tell us about their programs.
-It was at that point I knew with all my heart that I had to study design.
+I didn’t know that art school was an option or a creative career was a direction after high school.
+I was lucky to have a great art teacher in high school who told me to put together my portfolio and apply to art school.
+She was instrumental in bringing in admissions representatives from art schools around the country to tell us about their programs.
+I was hit with a lightning bolt of realization that I had to become a designer.

 I was admitted to one of the oldest art schools in the country, the Rhode Island School of Design.
-I picked a major I knew nothing about until I got there.
+I picked a major I knew nothing about until well into my Freshman year.
 I majored in Industrial Design because I fell in love with the machine shop and the tools.
-It was a male dominated field, but I felt at home as I was always a tomboy with a knack for taking things apart and being able to put them back together.
+At the time it was a male dominated field, but I felt at home as I was a tomboy with a knack for taking things apart and being able to put them back together.
 Industrial Designers to me are engineers who can draw.

 In 1997 I answered the call to Nike World Headquarters in the Pacific Northwest.
 Nike is the design mecca of the athletic footwear industry.
 Nike reflects the spirit of its place in the trailblazing state of Oregon – a contrast to the industrial revolution era footwear industry in New England.
 To me Oregon was a new frontier.

 I spent many years in Nike footwear design as a design leader working with teams to build industry-leading products and build new product lines to accelerate business growth.
 There was an opportunity to help build Nike’s Sustainable Business and Innovation team in 2005 – combining my passions for design, business and sustainability.
 It was there that I honed my sensibilities for systems thinking and enterprise leadership.
 The experience opened my eyes to the entire value chain of delivering consumer goods.
 From the oil well to where chemicals are derived for the making of polymers, and everything in between to the end of life of a product after consumer use.

-I went back to Nike Design in 2011 and joined the Brand Design team and learned everything about the creativity that goes into consumer facing experiences.
-I had a first hand view behind the curtain of Nike’s marketing machine.
-In 2013 I was called back to product design to manage the design studios responsible for the lifestyle and Actions Sports businesses.
+I went back to Nike Design in 2011 and joined the Brand Design team where I learned about the creative work that goes into consumer facing experiences.
+I had a first hand view behind the curtain of Nike’s world class marketing machine.
+In 2013 I was called back to Product Design to manage the design studios responsible for the Sportswear and Actions Sports businesses.

 From 2014 to 2016 I took a time out in Paris with my family.
 The city of Paris is one of the few places on the planet that I’m sad to leave whenever I visit.
 It’s stunningly beautiful in its art and architecture.
-Paris is a place to reclaim my creativity, given that I have been in management positions over the last several years.
+Paris was a place to reclaim my creative spirit, given that I have been in management positions for the majority of my professional career.
 I’m putting the pen back into my hand.

-I have published articles and given many talks on design and sustainability, and aim to focus on how design and writing about self-realization as a path to a healthier future for the planet.
-I also am following my creative urge to respond to the infinite amount of inspiration I find in museums, art galleries and architecture all over the world.
+I have published articles and given many talks on design and sustainability, and aim to focus on how art, design and writing about self-realization are tools to envision a healthier future for the planet and civil society.
+I am following my creative urge to respond to the infinite amount of inspiration I find in museums, art galleries and architecture all over the world.
 The world feels full of options where I can channel my skills and talent.
 There is so much inspiration – anything is possible right now.